 “Re-canonizing Rhetoric: The Secret in and of Discourse.”
 American Society for the History of Rhetoric (ASHR) Symposium, “Rhetoric in motu.”
 Baltimore, MD.
 May 2022.

 Algorithms and Digital Leaks

 Article.
 “Psychoanalysis Against WikiLeaks: Resisting the Demand for Transparency,” Review of Communication issue 20, volume 1 (2020): 69-86.

 - Synopsis: For a special issue of Review of Communication on “Psychoanalysis as Philosophy of Communication.”
 Discusses transparency as a historical and democratic ideal as well as problems with this conceptual framing.
-Enlists a psychoanalytic framework to describe the potential harms arising from an unequivocal celebration of transparency (e.g. toxic masculinity), drawing upon the history of the WikiLeaks organization and statements by its founder.
+Enlists a psychoanalytic framework to describe the potential harms arising from an unequivocal celebration of transparency (e.g. the gesture of ‘denuding’ demanded by toxic masculinity), drawing upon the history of the WikiLeaks organization and statements by its founder.

 Article.
 “The Rhetorical Algorithm: WikiLeaks and the Elliptical Secrets of Donald J. Trump,” Secrecy and Society issue 1, volume 12 (2018): 1-40.

 - Synopsis: Introduces the trope of ellipsis as a rhetorical strategy of organizing secrecy using the Donald Trump’s “I love WikiLeaks” campaign statement as a core example.
 Ellipsis describes the omission that becomes commission by retroactively (i.e. belatedly) ascribing new meaning to an existing gap within official discourse.
 Ends with a reflection on the conspicuous omissions perpetuated by the WikiLeaks organization following the disclosure of CIA tool-kits known as Vault 7 and Vault 8.